iris-art/bearch/README.md

-# bearch; the app where you'll find a music-band that suits you
+# bearch, the app where you'll find a music-band that suits you

 __Joost Bankras__